SKOOTUK/GrpcAndroid/README.md

 ## Changelog

 - Simple request/ response scenario in SendRequestActivity
-- Server streaming using rxjava scenario in ClientStreamActivity
+- Server streaming using rxjava scenario in StreamActivity - user listening on updates coming from server
+- Client streaming using rxjava scenario in LocationService - using background service to constantly notify server of user whereabouts